scutclient/scutclient/README.md

 ## Using OpenWrt buildroot
 ### Download source code
-To compile the latest stable version, you only need **openwrt** directory in the source code.
+To compile the latest stable version, you only need **openwrt/Makefile** in the source code.
 Buildroot will automatically download the source.

 If you want to compile the latest git HEAD, you need to clone the entire repository and checkout to the branch/version you need.